Pokesdown

-Pokesdown is a suburb of Bournemouth in Dorset, England.
+Pokesdown is a suburb of Bournemouth, in the Bournemouth, Christchurch and Poole districts, in the ceremonial county of Dorset, England.
 It lies just east of Boscombe and west of Southbourne.

 History

+It is believed that Pokesdown took its name from the Old English word Pucca, which referred to a type of mischievous sprite.

 Evidence of human occupation in the area dates back to the Bronze Age.
 In 1909 when Lock's Field was being developed into what is now Hillbrow Road, Herbert Druitt of Christchurch obtained permission from the owner, Mr. F. Elcock, to excavate two barrows on the site, and a notable Bronze Age cremation cemetery was found.
 A number of urns were recovered, some of which were sent to the British Museum.
 In 1926 more urns were found around Harewood Avenue, and between Lascelles Road and Kings Park entrance.

-There is some evidence, also, that people of the Iron Age were present in the locality.
-For instance an axe head of the period was found near St. James' Church.
+There is some evidence, too, that people of the Iron Age were present in the locality.
+For instance an axe head from the period was found near St. James' Church.

 In Norman times the area was part of the Liberty of Westover.
 A community formed in the shape of an agricultural settlement, the Pokesdown Farm, together with a small number of cottages for the farm workers situated adjoining the present Herberton Road, near its junction with Sunnyhill Road.
 The farm was on sloping ground running down from the heathland to the Stour River valley.
 Most of Pokesdown was on the higher plateau, which formed a tiny pan of the great heath.
 Life at the edge of the heath was not without benefits.
 Turf could be cut for fuel for fires and was free to all local inhabitants under the custom known as Turbary.
 There were also some grazing rights and honey was an important by-product of the bees which frequented the gorse and heather.